The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 The coating’s adhesive properties can withstand temperatures as low as freezing to as high as 300 degrees Fahrenheit.
 Additionally, since the sealant has superior reflective properties, it keeps the area underneath the coated roof cooler than it would otherwise be, which means you can save on air conditioning costs.
 What’s more, the sealant also has noise-absorbing properties.

-- Solidifies quickly, so you have to apply it fast
+- Cons: Solidifies quickly, so you have to apply it fast.
+In low humidity, it takes longer to set.

 When you’re installing vents, skylights, air conditioning units, and other essentials, you must make joints for their installation.
 You then have to waterproof these joints to prevent the roof from leaking when it rains.